 It is understandable to adjust the motor and voltage of your RC car to get more speed and control from it.
 However, your motor will have set limits that it can safely handle that you will need to adhere to, ensuring that you are not pushing the motor far beyond what it has been made to handle.

-We have seen so many people put their foot on the back of an RC car to hold it in place, push the throttle to full, and then enjoy the launch from the little car.
+I have seen so many people put their foot on the back of an RC car to hold it in place, push the throttle to full, and then enjoy the launch from the little car.
 However, this damages almost every component of the car that ensures movement, including the motor forwards.

 This overheats the motor, damages the ECS and causes the power throughout the system to be overvaulted.
 At first, this may not cause any issues; however, once done two or more times, you will experience a loss of performance; eventually, the motor will completely burn up and require replacement.